-The Role of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Furnishing basic services to patients
+- Providing basic services to patients

 - Measuring patient’s vital signs